 - Incisors are the frontal teeth.
 They are the smallest teeth in a dog’s mouth and are used to bite, tear meat from bones, and even groom.
 Most breeds have six incisors apiece along the top and bottom of their mouths.

 - Canines are adjacent to the incisors and are long, pointy things.
-The main purpose of canines is to rip and tear away meat and to help keep their bite firm when clamping down on a bone or some chew toys.
+The main purpose of canines is to rip and tear away meat and to help keep their bite firm when clamping down on a bone or some chew toys for dogs.
 Most breeds of dogs have four canines, evenly distributed among the lower and upper jaw.

 - Premolars are located past the canines.
 These teeth are sharp because they exist to chew and rip apart the dog’s food.
 Anytime you notice that your dog is noshing on something while holding it to the side of his head, that means he is using his premolars.
 Most adult breeds have 16 premolars, evenly distributed among the upper and lower jaws.

 - Molars are found in the same general area of a dog’s mouth as they appear in the human mouth-the very back of the jaws.
 While premolars are nice and sharp to rip and tear at things, molars are flat, durable, and exist to chew sturdy things like kibble.
 Molars are the only type of teeth in a dog’s mouth that exist in different numbers between the upper and lower jaw; most breeds have 10 molars, with four along the top and six along the bottom.

 Before you can count how many teeth a dog loses, you must first count how many teeth it gains; dogs enter this world without a single tooth to their name.
 Let’s take a closer look at the dental development of a dog from pup to adult.